 And did you know that Black Sabbath hit the market twice in that same year?
-First, with their self-titled iconic piece of work and then – a few short months later – with Paranoid.
+First, with their self-titled iconic piece, and then – a few short months later – with Paranoid.
 This apparently happened because the label wished to ride this wave until it gave up the proverbial ghost.
 And they were not all that wrong after all.
 It is even more amazing that the deed was done in only six short days, as the lore goes.
-Recording, mixing and mastering all ready in one short week.
-Wow.
+Recording, mixing, and mastering, all ready in one short week.

 Not many bands had the artistic muscle to pull this kind of feat off the ground in the lengthy history of contemporary music.
 You’ll find some of course.
 Uriah Heep comes to mind with Demons and Wizards and The Magician’s Birthday in 1972.
 But this tactic is now exceedingly rare in today’s commercially driven and ideologically loaded world.

-Paranoid indeed covers some of the most successful and iconic tracks Black Sabbath ever produced.
-Starting with War Pigs.
-The track with this riff-solo thing in the middle that constantly reminds me of 13.
-As the lore goes, Paranoid was going to be called War Pigs, until – again – the label decided to name the album after the front-runner.
+Paranoid indeed covers some of the most successful and iconic tracks Black Sabbath ever produced, starting with War Pigs.
+The track with this riff-solo thing in the middle, constantly reminds me of 13.
+As the lore goes, Paranoid was going to be called War Pigs, by the way.
+Until – again – the label decided to name the album after the front-runner.
 And not to the unanimous pleasure of the band, so it appears.

 What amazes me most, though, is that this album actually made it off the ground at all.

-The record’s lyrics mostly deal with anti-war sentiments, anti-violence and resistance to drugs.
-And they need to be understood against the backdrop of a morose economical situation of the Western World after the crippling 2nd world war.
+The record’s lyrics mostly deal with anti-war sentiments, anti-violence, and resistance to drugs.
+And all of that compares itself against the backdrop of a morose economical situation of the Western World after the crippling 2nd world war.
 Not to forget that Britain was about to step into the napalm-fueled Vietnam war.
 And the members of Black Sabbath probably thought to be called to action.
 Ozzy with a helmet on his head fighting the gooks, an unspeakable image indeed.
 Of course and luckily, Britain never entered this particular clusterfuck and thus prevented a wealth of trouble for themselves.

 Paranoid produced yet another hit – Iron Man – that really impressed with its meaty riff and refrain.
-Back in the ’70s this was about as hard as things were going to get, believe it or not.
-Metal was not quite invented yet and the chugging comes across as anemic in today’s standards.
+Back in the ’70s, this was about as hard as things were going to get, believe it or not.
+However, metal was not quite invented yet and the chugging thus comes across as pretty anemic by today’s standards.

 Now, whenever I look at both of Black Sabbath‘s albums of 1970, I am struck by how much garbage they happily included.
 You get those absolute killer tracks that somehow live alongside them dreary blurbs of neurotic garbage.

 In other words, Paranoid really enjoys today’s status because you get about 3-4 really good leading tracks in the midst of some abysmal bullshit.
-Planet Caravan, Hand of Doom, Rat Salad, even Fairies Wear Boots need to wash down that infamous trap.
+Planet Caravan, Hand of Doom, Rat Salad, and even Fairies Wear Boots need to wash down that infamous trap.
 If only the band and the label would have had the wisdom to curate that list down to the winners.
 We would today enjoy only one record, true.
 But of an exquisite quality – a real classic.
 Oh, and by the way, the Slovenians from Pyroxene delivered a pretty neat rendition of Electric Funeral.
 If you are interested.